 - Noise Threshold stops sampling for the areas in which the noise is below the indicated level.
 To decrease the noise, the Noise Threshold should be lower.
 Setting 0 in this field is the same as choosing the Fixed Sampling mode (with the number of samples indicated in the Render Samples field) or switching off the Adaptive Sampling.

 During the Fixed Sampling mode, samples of the whole image are made.
 This method is good for images with similar noise level in all areas.
 The Render Samples field defines the number of samples.

 Try creating and rendering your projects in Live Home 3D for Mac!
 You are welcome to download a sample project and try rendering it on your Mac.
 Feel free to use these render properties recommended by our designers for the best results.

 This render was made in Live Home 3D Pro, but it is also available in Live Home 3D, which can be downloaded and used for free.
 Please note that the most stunning image quality is available only with the Pro features.

 Download and open the project below.
 Set up the desired camera position (in our case, use User Camera 1).

 Use these parameters when rendering it:

-NOTE: To open the project, you need Live Home 3D for Mac installed on a Mac computer with an Intel CPU (no purchase of the app is necessary).
+NOTE: To open the project, you need Live Home 3D for Mac installed on your computer (no purchase of the app is necessary).